 Or was it because Ireland’s reputation was besmirched by Sepp Blatter?

-Blatter never used any bad language when making the scornful comments about Ireland’s ridiculous request to be the 33rd team at the finals.
+Blatter never used any bad language when making the scornful comments about Ireland’s ridiculous request to be admitted as the 33rd team at the finals.

 Yet it was acceptable for Delaney to tell him (Blatter) “how I felt about him, there were some expletives used” (Irish Independent) when he went to beg FIFA for €5 million.

 Is Blatter counter-suing Delaney for this slander?
 I doubt it.
 Pure hypocrisy by Delaney!